CHH/livesyncd/README.md

 ### Starting to sync

-`livesyncd` monitors a single directory tree for changes and tries to mirror the directory structure on the remote side.
+`livesyncd` monitors a single directory tree (and all subdirectories) for changes and tries to mirror the directory structure on the remote side.

 To use `livesyncd` you've to tell it at least the server (`--remote-host`) and the root directory for mirroring on the server (`--remote-root`).